ChrstphrHll/npc_gen/students/Kessa Keller.md

 # Kessa Keller
 ---
 ### Description
-- Human Ranger from Beleriand
+- Human Ranger from Magmus Centerhold
 - 3rd year Assault student in Elkenval
-- short straight black hair that's wild, Hazel eyes, and Tan skin
+- long straight strawberry blond hair that's plain, Hazel eyes, and Tan skin
 - Is Enigmatic and Regretful, and has Integrity as their ideal

 ### Organizations